AnielWhittker/Lab-6/README.md

 # Lab-6
-# Aniel Alejandro Whittker Melian, UFID:52921277
+# Aniel A. Whittker Melian